 By the end of 1776, the Revolution was in a crisis, and Washington needed a victory to revitalize the war effort.
 Washington knew that his inexperienced troops and militia were unequal to a fight against the British, or their Hessian allies, so his strategy hinged on brining overwhelming firepower to the battlefield.
 At Trenton, Washington brought eighteen field cannon to counter the six Hessian guns.
-At the Battle of the Assunpink, the Americans brought forty cannon, the British twenty-eight.
+At the Battle of the Assunpink Creek, the Americans brought forty cannon, while the British fielded twenty-eight.
 Finally, at Princeton, Washington brought thirty-five cannon, while the British only had eight.
-These three battles would help turn the tide of the Revolution, and were won under the guns of Washington’s artillery.
+These three battles would help turn the tide of the Revolution, and were won with the help of Washington’s artillery.
 Here is a look at four commanders of artillery batteries during this crucial campaign:

 After the Battles of Lexington and Concord, young Alexander Hamilton joined a student militia unit, the Corsicans, later Hearts of Oak, at King’s College (Columbia).
 Hamilton was deeply interested in military history and tactics, leading to his promotion, despite his age.
-In August of 1775, Hamilton and the Hearts of Oak participated in a raid on The Battery, capturing the fortifications cannons.
+In August of 1775, Hamilton and the Hearts of Oak participated in a raid on The Battery in New York City, capturing the fortifications' cannons.
 The Hearts of Oak put the cannon to good use, and converted to an artillery unit.
 A year later, in 1776, Hamilton raised his own artillery company, the New York Provincial Company of Artillery, using the Hearts of Oak to form its core, and was elected its Captain.

 Answering George Washington’s call as the war moved south from Boston, the New York Artillery joined the Continental Army for the campaigns of 1776.
 When the Continentals were driven from Manhattan, the New York Artillery saw action throughout, particularly at White Plains.
 As Washington retreated across New Jersey, Hamilton and his men dutifully followed, Washington knew that he would need his artillery for the next campaign.